Here’s several natural remedies for the common cold that work for my family and clients. I hope they keep you healthy all season long!

 It happens.
 Now the priority shifts from prevention to how to shorten the cold’s duration so we don’t miss too much work or school, to prevent secondary infections like sinusitis & bronchitis, and to make sure it doesn’t spread throughout the entire family.

 What are the first things you should try?
-I’m glad you asked because I have a huge list of many natural remedies that work for my family and clients that I’d like to share with you…
+Here’s a bit list of many natural remedies that work for my family and clients that I’d like to share with you…

 Natural Home Remedies For The Common Cold